-Such records must be sufficient to permit reconstruction of individual transactions, including the amounts and types of currency involved, in order to give evidence, if necessary, for prosecution of criminal activity.
+Such records must be sufficient to permit the reconstruction of individual transactions, including the amounts and types of currency involved, in order to give evidence, if necessary, for the prosecution of criminal activity.

 Financial institutions should be required to keep all records obtained through CDD measures, account files and business correspondence, including the results of any analysis undertaken, for at least five years after the business relationship is ended, or after the date of the occasional transaction.
 This includes copies of licenses and passport information and other documentation.

 Financial institutions should be required by law to maintain records on transactions and information obtained through the CDD measures.
 CDD information and the transaction records should be available to domestic competent authorities upon appropriate authority.

 Financial institutions should be required, in relation to foreign politically exposed persons (PEPs) to perform normal customer due diligence measures, including: